dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 ## Implementing Ionic Auth Connect

-The basic login pieces are now in place - before we continue building the app’s UI, we need to create an `AuthenticationService` class that encapsulates Auth0 and Ionic Auth Connect’s login functionality.
+The basic login pieces are now in place - before continuing to build the app’s UI, you need to create an `AuthenticationService` class that encapsulates Auth0 and Ionic Auth Connect’s login functionality.

 Generate this class using the `ionic generate` command once again: